hasundue/molt/README.md

 > This project is still in early development.
 Expect inconveniences and breaking
 > changes.

-A [Deno] module to update dependencies of Deno projects, using [deno_graph] for dependency resolution and parsing.
+Molt is a [Deno] module to bump semvers in import specifiers focused on consistency and maintainability.
+It uses [deno_graph] for dependency resolution, which enables us to avoid implementing custom logic or regex for each module registry.

 ## Key Concepts

-"Traditional" dependency management tools for Deno projects use custom regex and logic for each module registry (deno.land, npm, esm.sh, ..) to find updates.
-This approach is not robust and requires a lot of maintenance effort.

-Molt avoids implementing such custom logic as much as possible by using [deno_graph] to achieve better consistency and maintainability:

-- **No regex to parse import statements** - Dependencies of modules are discovered by the same routine as Deno CLI.
+- **No regex to parse import statements** - Import specifiers of dependencies are parsed by the same routine as Deno CLI.
-- **No custom logic for each registry** - Latest versions of dependencies are obtained by the module resolution logic of Deno CLI and redirects of fetch requests by module registries.
+- **No custom logic for each registry** - Latest versions of dependencies are obtained by redirects of fetch requests by module registries.

-Also, Molt is designed to be easier to use in development pipelines:

 - **Module-first** - The core logic is provided as versatile functions in a Deno module, which enables you to write the best scripts for your use cases.
 - **Git-friendly** - The operations can be easily divided into logical groups